menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Configuring Anycast using OSPF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To configure Anycast using OSPF on the Men & Mice Appliance:
+To configure Anycast using OSPF on the Men&Mice Appliance:

 1. Select the Services tab in the Appliance Properties dialog box.